Best Offshore Trust Jurisdictions

 - Long-standing record of trust integrity

 The legal precedent established by the Cook Islands trust guarantees its impenetrability.
 Any such real protection arrangement is only so good as it stands the test of time.
-The Cook Islands have such difficult measures in places that it is world renowned, making it nearly impossible for the trust to be broke.
+The Cook Islands have such difficult measures in places that it is world renowned, making it nearly impossible for the trust to be broken into.

 Establishing a trust in a country that has a precedent for upholding the statues of a trust is incredibly important, especially in comparison to a domestic jurisdiction where the laws might be either newly established or not time tested and therefore may not carry the same guarantee.